Co-Chair of the Construction Practice Group

 Editor of The Construction Seyt Blog

-Jason Smith is a partner in the Washington, D.C. office of Seyfarth Shaw.
+Jason Smith is a partner in the Washington, DC office of Seyfarth Shaw.
 His practice focuses on the representation of owners, design-builders, design professionals, construction managers, and general contractors in all phases of the construction process.
 Mr. Smith’s pre-construction experience includes drafting and negotiating construction, construction management, and design agreements.
 During the course of a project, Mr. Smith regularly assists clients with resolving design and construction issues to allow for project completion while preserving their rights.
 When disputes cannot be amicably resolved, Mr. Smith assists clients with pursing their rights through litigation and alternative dispute resolution.

 Editor of The Construction Seyt Blog

-Anthony LaPlaca is the editor of The Construction Seyt and an associate in the Washington, D.C. office of Seyfarth Shaw.
+Anthony LaPlaca is the editor of The Construction Seyt and an associate in the Boston office of Seyfarth Shaw.
 He handles a broad range of complex litigation matters with emphasis on construction law and government contracts.
 Mr. LaPlaca represents owners, general contractors, and subcontractors in performance and payment disputes at both the federal and state level.
 He has experience litigating construction defects cases, delay and inefficiency claims, terminations for default, statutory mechanics liens, and bond claims.

-Edward (Teddie) Arnold is an associate in the Washington, D.C. office of Seyfarth Shaw.
+Edward (Teddie) Arnold is a partner in the Washington, D.C. office of Seyfarth Shaw.
 He focuses his practice on complex construction disputes in state and federal courts across the United States, as well as in the area of government contracts.
 He represents owners, general contractors, subcontractors, and sureties in disputes arising out of construction contracts, bonds and indemnity agreements.
 Mr. Arnold also represents government contractors in a variety of aspects, including bid protests, counseling, compliance, and dispute resolution.
 He has participated in litigation before the federal courts, the Boards of Contract Appeals, and other administrative tribunals and agencies.

-David Blake is a partner in the Washington, D.C. office of Seyfarth Shaw.
+David Blake is a partner in the Washington, DC office of Seyfarth Shaw.
 He holds an undergraduate degree in architecture, and he has been a LEED ® Accredited Professional since 2006.
 As such, he offers his clients a rare background that is particularly valuable given the technically oriented nature of construction law, and the broad use of LEED ® standards across the country by federal and local agencies, as well as the private sector.
 Mr. Blake represents owners, developers, general contractors, design-builders, construction managers, subcontractors, and design professionals in all phases of the construction process.
 His experience during the pre-construction phase includes drafting and negotiating construction, construction management, engineer-procure-construct (EPC), design-build, design, and equipment purchase agreements.

 Mr. Buch has substantial experience in all manner of construction and real estate disputes at the federal, state, and appellate court levels including commercial mortgage and mechanics lien foreclosure litigation; breach of warranty and defective work claims, delay and acceleration claims, title disputes, payment and performance bond liability, insurance coverage issues, and public sector construction contracts and claims.
 Mr. Buch also has substantial experience in other commercial contract disputes, fraud and fraudulent transfer claims, class action litigation, trade secrets, and breach of fiduciary duty claims.